Financial Aid Programs

 Pace

-To remain eligible for aid students must demonstrate measurable progress toward earning a degree by successfully completing at least 66.67% of all attempted credits at UW-Platteville.
+Students must demonstrate measurable progress toward earning a degree by successfully completing at least 66.67% of all attempted credits.
 While pace is measured at the end of each semester, it is a cumulative calculation.

 Example: 90 credit hours completed / 110 credit hours attempted = 82%